 How to Bake Sweet Potatoes in the Oven

-It helps to flip the sweet potatoes halfway through baking to ensure they evening bake.
+It helps to flip the sweet potatoes halfway through baking to ensure an evenly crispy skin.

 If you forget to flip the sweet potatoes, they will still be delicious!